 \subsection{Sphere}

-First, we consider a sphere with diameter~$1\,$m and relative permittivity~$2$, excited by an incident plane wave.
-The sphere is meshed with~$2,114$ triangles, and the bistatic radar cross section (RCS) is compared against the analytical Mie series as shown in \figref{fig:sph}.
-We consider conductivities spanning~$10$ decades from~$10^{-3}\,$S/m, where the sphere behaves like a dielectric, to~$10^7\,$S/m, which is on the same order as copper.
-Nine decades of frequencies from~$1\,$Hz to~$1\,$GHz are simulated, so that skin depths as small as~\SI{1}{\micro\metre} and as large as several times the sphere's diameter are considered.
-For the~$1\,$GHz cases, a finer mesh with~$3,786$ triangles was used. \figref{fig:sph} demonstrates the excellent accuracy of the proposed formulation in all cases considered.
+First, we consider a sphere with diameter~$1\,$m and relative permittivity~$2$, excited by a plane wave.
+The sphere is meshed with~$2,114$ triangles, and the bistatic radar cross section (RCS) is compared against the analytical Mie series (\figref{fig:sph}).
+The RCS is reported for the plane along which the incident electric field is polarized ($E$-plane).
+We consider conductivities spanning~$10$ decades from~$10^{-3}\,$S/m, where the sphere behaves like a dielectric, to~$10^7\,$S/m, corresponding to a good conductor.
+Nine decades of frequencies from~$1\,$Hz to~$1\,$GHz are simulated to encompass skin depths from~\SI{1}{\micro\metre} to several times the sphere's diameter.
+For the~$1\,$GHz cases, a finer mesh with~$3,786$ triangles was used. \figref{fig:sph} demonstrates the excellent accuracy of the proposed formulation.
 The results deviate slightly from the Mie series in the bottom panel, but identical deviations are observed for the eAEFIE formulation.
 Therefore, these errors can be attributed to the discretization and numerical integration, which are common to both formulations.